jbjonesjr/best-practices/version_control/migration_details.md

 Using the TRM-listed VCS, the following table lists the capability to transfer data from one VCS system to another VCS system.
 The columns represent source systems {FROM}; the rows represent the destination systems {TO}.

+__Of note is that all VCS systems listed are  capable of exporting all their code and data to Github Enterprise.__ No other VCS system has this universal import/exprt capability.

+In comparison, RTC

 | Note |
 |:------:|
 | When reviewing tools and techniques, we used tools officially supported by the VCS or had a long history of working successfully. |